WaypointPro/waypoint-nomad-docs/index.md

 - Unlimited comments
 - See which nomads have checked in at each spot
 - Plan a Trip — curated itineraries by destination
-- Pin notifications when your waypoints get comments

 **How do I cancel my subscription?**
 Open the iOS Settings app, then: